MakeSchool-Tutorials/web-7-react-redux-tetris-app/README.md

-# Web 7 - React Reduc Tetris Tutorial
+# React Redux Tetris Tutorial

 This tutorial recreates the classic arcade game Tetris with React and Redux.